porwig/Gallery/README.md

 # gallery
-This is and AngularJS image gallery that includes search and pagination.
+This is an AngularJS image gallery that includes search and pagination.
 It uses pagination code shared by MIchael Bromley (http://www.michaelbromley.co.uk/blog/108/paginate-almost-anything-in-angularjs).

 Planned upgrades include:
  * Add SEF URL for each image